ncullen93/neuroCombat/README.md

 ```

 ## Performance
-On the example above, we report the following:
+On the bladder example above, we report the following:

 - Combat.py repository (not mine): ~0.6s
 - R's SVA package : ~10s
 - neuroCombat repository (mine): ~0.1 s

-So, Combat.py repository reports ~ 24 times speed on the R version, and we report ~ 6 times speed speedup on the Combat.py version.
-This means ~ 150 time speedup on the R version.
-This margin gets larger as the dataset gets larger.